 You’re newly engaged, on top of the world, and ready to start planning the magical wedding you’ve been dreaming up in your head (and your heart!) for years.
-Then COVID-19 happens and we find ourselves in a time of uncertainty, with no guaranteed end date.
-You’re stuck between wanting to excitedly plan your wedding and being hesitant to secure vendors out of fear the circumstances won’t improve by the time your big day rolls around.
+Except, we’re in the middle of a pandemic, and while there seem to be better days on the horizon, we still find ourselves in a time of uncertainty.
+Wedding planning looks completely different than it ever has before.
+You once thought landing on a color palette would be your greatest challenge, and now you’re tracking pandemic variants.
 Goodness, you deserve a hug and a cocktail.

-It’s a heavy feeling of worry and disappointment to plan your wedding not knowing for certain that it will actually happen on your original date of choice, especially amidst the larger concerns of health and job security during a pandemic.
+It’s a heavy feeling of worry and disappointment to plan your wedding not knowing for certain that it will actually happen on your original date of choice or with your original plan, especially amidst the larger concerns of health and job security during a pandemic.

 If you’re newly engaged and riding this roller coaster of emotions, first and foremost we want you to know that our hearts are with you!
 It doesn’t seem fair that the fun, customary wedding planning experience you always envisioned has been greatly altered.
 However, if you feel up to it, your wedding planning does not have to come to a halt.
 It’s okay to hold on to hope and optimistically plan for the fun to come.
-What better use of quarantine time than to plan a joyful occasion, giving yourself something to look forward to?!
+What better use for (what we hope is the end of!) this social distancing time than to plan a joyful occasion, giving yourself something to look forward to?!
 When you’re ready, let’s start planning!

 Step 1: Gather Your Thoughts and Inspiration